-Saturday the 5th and Sunday May the 6th, the re-enactment of the battle between French and Austrian armies
+From Friday the 26th to Sunday April the 28th, the re-enactment of the battle between French and Austrian armies

-On Saturday May the 5th and on Sunday May the 6th, the Napoleonic battle commemoration in Porcia, in the province of Pordenone, recalls the historical episode in 1809.
+From Friday April the 26th and to Sunday April the 28th, the Napoleonic battle commemoration in Porcia, in the province of Pordenone, recalls the historical episode in 1809.
 The main characters are the professional Reenactors, who come from all Europe (Czech Republic, Austria, Hungary and also Italy) and dressed with customs, with the typical uniforms of the time.

 The event remembers the battle of “Camilli o di Sacile” in April 15 and 16 1809 that occured in the territory between Pordenone and Sacile.
 The two main armies of the battle were the French-Italian Army of Eugenio di Beauharnais (Governor of the Italy Realm and stepchild of Napoleon) and the Austrian Army, guided by the Archiduke Giovanni (the brother of the emperor Francesco I of Hapsburg).